cossacklabs/acra/README.md

 This is what the process of encryption and decryption of data in a database looks like:

 - Your application encrypts some data through [**AcraWriter**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) by generating an [**AcraStruct**](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct) using Acra storage public key and then updates the database.
-AcraStructs generated by AcraWriter can't be decrypted by it — only the Acra's server side has the right keys for decryption.
+AcraStructs generated by AcraWriter can't be decrypted by it — only the Acra's server side has the keys for decryption.
 - To retrieve the decrypted data, your application talks to [**AcraServer**](https://docs.cossacklabs.com/pages/documentation-acra/#server-side-acraserver).
-It is a server-side service that works as database proxy: it sits transparently between your application and the database, listens silently to all the traffic that's coming to and from the database.
+It is a server-side service that works as database proxy: it sits transparently between your application and the database and listens silently to all the traffic that's coming to and from the database.
 - AcraServer monitors the incoming SQL requests and blocks the unwanted ones using the built-in configurable firewall called [**AcraCensor**](https://docs.cossacklabs.com/pages/documentation-acra/#acracensor-acra-s-firewall).
 AcraServer only sends allowed requests to the database.
 Certain configurations for AcraServer can be adjusted remotely using [**AcraWebConfig**](https://docs.cossacklabs.com/pages/documentation-acra/#acrawebconfig) web server.
 - Upon receiving the database response, AcraServer tries to detect the AcraStructs, decrypts them, and returns the decrypted data to the application.
 - AcraConnector is a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer. [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) runs under a separate user/in a separate container and acts as middleware.
 AcraConnector accepts connections from the application, adds an extra transport encryption layer using TLS or [Themis Secure Session](http://docs.cossacklabs.com/pages/secure-session-cryptosystem/), sends the data to AcraServer, receives the result, and sends it back to the application.